-At the time of submission, cyclic pyranopterin monophosphate was not authorised anywhere in the EU for the treatment of molybdenum cofactor deficiency type A. Orphan designation of cyclic pyranopterin monophosphate had been granted in United States of America for the treatment of this condition.
+At the time of submission, cyclic pyranopterin monophosphate was not authorised anywhere in the EU for the treatment of molybdenum-cofactor deficiency type A. Orphan designation of cyclic pyranopterin monophosphate had been granted in United States for the treatment of this condition.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 2 June 2010 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria:

 - the existence of alternative methods of diagnosis, prevention or treatment;